The UK has officially left the EU, and from January 1st 2021 many new rules came into play and some of them are important for travel.

 According to ‘Which?’, UK holidaymakers travelling in the EU could face hospital bills of £2,000 for food poisoning or £14,000 for a heart attack, if they travel without insurance.

-An estimated one in five UK holidaymakers doesn’t take out travel insurance before going abroad, according to ABTA research from 2019, meaning millions of people are at risk of having to pay these medical fees out of their own pockets.
+An estimated one in five UK holidaymakers doesn’t take out Travel Insurance before going abroad, according to ABTA, meaning millions of people are at risk of having to pay these medical fees out of their own pockets.

 Buying the right level of cover can also protect you from medical emergencies and cancellations related to COVID-19.

-As a nation of pet lovers, it’s understandable that so many of us want to take our pets with us on holiday.
+As a nation of pet lovers, it’s understandable that so many of us want to take our pets with us abroad.
 While you will still be able to take them to countries within the EU, from 1st January 2021, the steps to do so are changing:

 You won’t need a pet passport anymore but you will need an animal health certificate (AHC) instead.
 You must also make sure your pet meets the following requirements: